The Transparency Task Force has established an Advisory Group.

 UN Global Compact UK

-Previously, Steve was a Programme Director at the International Business Leaders Forum where he contributed to projects across a wide range of themes including: business & human rights, water stewardship, fighting malaria, inclusive business, social enterprise, and climate change.
-He was also the Managing Director of a successful retail sporting goods venture.
+He was previously a Programme Director at the International Business Leaders Forum (IBLF) leading projects across a wide range of responsible business issue areas.
+Prior to joining IBLF, Steve was the founder and Managing Director of a successful retail sports equipment business in Canada.

 “I’m pleased to be a part of TTF’s Advisory Board because I believe TTF can be an effective driver of much needed change in the financial services sector.”